davidwrede/chef-web-docs-1/step_resource/step_resource_template_add_file_only_if_ruby.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_template_add_file_only_if_ruby

-The following example shows how to use the ``only_if`` condition to create a file based on a template, and then use |ruby| to specify a condition:
+The following example shows how to use the ``only_if`` condition to create a file based on a template, and then use Ruby to specify a condition:

 .. code-block:: ruby